-- Be on time for class.
-Students who are late will be marked as late on the attendance sheet.
+- wants you to do.
+If you are quiet, the teacher will think that you understand what he/she wants you to do for the assignment.
+Be on time for class.
+Students who are late will be marked as late on the - attendance sheet.
 If a class is missed, see the teacher the next day to find out what was missed. - It is a student's responsibility to organize their time after school to study.
 Time should be planned carefully to balance schoolwork, practice English and also relax or pursue other interests. - Hand in all assignments on the day that they are due.